abicorios/calculator/README.md

 # calculator
-This console calculator use regular expressions for parsing input for detecting numbers and signs.
+This console calculator use the regular expressions for the parsing of the input for the detecting of the numbers and the mathematical signs.

-It is nice for complicated calculation with many numbers and brackets.
+It is nice for the complicated calculations with many numbers and brackets.
+You can use ^ or ** for the power operation, the brackets (){}[] and operations +-*/

 # Platform